PD0811/trading-platform/README.md

    cd ..
    ./EurekaExchange
    ```
-6. You'll all set to use EurekaExchange Client!
+6. You'll all set to use Exchange Client!